furisake/rainbowkit-with-csp/README.md

 npm run build
 npm start
 ```
-⚠️`next dev` should not be used since the webpack dev-tools violate the CSP header
+⚠️`npm dev` should not be used since the webpack dev-tools violate the CSP header

 3. Check Errors in the Browser